Owen045/udemy_socketio/course_notes.md

 ## Network Socket
 - Websockets (JS api - native browser protocol) and socket.io use TCP
 - Socket.io uses ws but fails over to long-polling
-- Processes - every think running on computer
+- Processes - every thing running on computer
     - Processes can bind to a port to transfer data (this is a socket)
 - HTTP
     - Headers (metadata about body)